Get Approved for up to $35,000 in 3 minutes

 Stabilization BenefitThis is given in addition to the shelter benefit to help maintain stable housing.
 Up to $150 per month

-Short-term Emergency AssistanceThis benefit is assessed on a situational business to address emergency situations.
+Short-term Emergency AssistanceThis benefit is assessed on a situational basis to address emergency situations.
 TBD

 Prescribed Diet BenefitThis benefit provides funds to those who need nutritional supplements due to a medical condition.From $50 to $150